Amelia Wrighton

 Service manager

-Hannah (she/they) is a sour beer enthusiast and horror movie junkie who can frequently be found in the crowd at live music or theater events.
+Hannah (she/they) is a sour beer enthusiast and horror movie junkie who can frequently be found in the crowd at live music or theatre events.

 Hannah has a history in supporting people in their mental health journeys in various capacities.
 Starting with an undergraduate degree in psychology, Hannah has also studied neuroaesthetics and art psychology with Goldsmiths, where she focused on body therapies and embodiment theory.
-She has since moved towards pursuing a career in integrative counseling and coaching.
-Hannah is passionate about accessibility of services to all, and providing an individualized therapeutic journey.
-Hannah will be acting as Service Administrator for Suicide&Co, while also volunteering for North London Rape Crisis’ helpline.
+She has since moved towards pursuing a career in integrative counselling and coaching.
+Hannah is passionate about accessibility of services to all, and providing an individualised therapeutic journey.
+Hannah will be acting as Service Manager for Suicide&Co, while also volunteering for North London Rape Crisis’ helpline.

 Paul McGregor